SkylerHope/Debian-Discord-Updater/README.md

 # Debian Discord Updater

 A bash script to help you update Discord easily on your Debian distro if you installed it through the .deb file.
+This script creates a command that you can use on your terminal to check for a new discord update and install it right away.

 ## Installation
 Download and run the updater installer script